CodeNameTwister/GD-SearchBar-Node/README.md

 Define what you want using "Search By"
 Search by has:
-* Searh by single root node.
+* Single root node.
-* Search by single multi root node.
+* Single multi root node.
-* Search by single group name for root nodes.
+* Single group name for root nodes.

 ## Next step
 you must define the properties of the nodes for the filter.